CS410Project/Project/README.md

 4. For detailed video analysis, go to `http://127.0.0.1:5000/video_cache`
 5. For other usages, check `app/view.py` for more examples
 6. When finished, type `make stop` to stop the server

+## Log
+1. Logs are stored in `logs/` directory
+2. `access.log` is the general Flask access log
+3. `error.log` is the general Flask networking/setup/traffic log
+4. `unified_worker.log` is the log for the unified worker python script